The B.C. government is aiming to have active transportation and public transit make up 30% of all trips taken in the province.

 If you get to your destination under your own power, that’s active transportation.

-Active transportation also includes travelling with the help of a device that gives you a boost, such as:
+Active transportation also includes travelling with the help of a device that gives you a boost, like mobility aids, electric bikes (e-bikes), electric kick scooters (e-scooters).

 More and more British Columbians are choosing active transportation as a convenient way to get where they need to go.